dingjiansw101/RoITransformer_DOTA/README.md

 	cd ${MXNET_ROOT}
 	make -j $(nproc) USE_OPENCV=1 USE_BLAS=openblas USE_CUDA=1 USE_CUDA_PATH=/usr/local/cuda USE_CUDNN=1
 	```
-	3.4 Install the MXNet Python (python 2.7) binding by
+	3.4 Install the MXNet Python binding by

 	***Note: If you will actively switch between different versions of MXNet, please follow 3.5 instead of 3.4***
 	```